jkorge/CarND-P11-Path-Planning-Project/docs/ModelDocumentation.md

 class.
 This function reads the booleans set by prediction and determines if the car should keep moving forward at the speed limit, keep moving forward at the speed of traffic, change lanes left and match the speed of traffic there, or change lanes right and match the speed of traffic.
+These are done in a serious of if-else commands which prefer lane changes to the left.
 A call to `Vehicle::adjust_speed` sets the vehicle's jerk to the appropriate limiting value.

 ![Passing Traffic](passing_vehicle.gif)